craft-ai/craft-ai-kit-energy/README.md

   .close()
   .then(() => /* Do something after the kit has been closed... */)
 ```

+> This will also close the connection with any data providers specified at initialization.

 #### Adding additional context information ####